-These changes are evident in the shifting ways that CISOs think about their professional persona.
-While 36% currently see themselves as playing a "protector" role, defending the business, this proportion looks set to shrink.
-Simultaneously, the proportions of CISOs who expect to be a "designer," shaping their workforce culture, or even a "navigator," driving the future direction of their organization, are forecast to increase over the next two years.

-This highlights an ongoing shift from a more defensive to a more proactive enablement role.
+A New Self-image These changes are evident in the shifting ways that industrial CISOs think about their professional persona.
+While 29% currently see themselves as playing a "protector" role, defending the business, this proportion is evolving.
+Indeed, a quarter of industrial CISOs (25%) felt the most important role they could play was one of "catalyst," enabler of business decisions.
+This highlights an intention to shift from a more defensive to a more proactive enablement role.

 In some ways, this evolution in how the sector views itself shouldn't come as a surprise.
-For a while now we've seen industry bodies and consultancies adopt new language that reflects reframed perceptions of the role infosec professionals play.
-Few industry events and conferences these days, for example, are complete without a session on "resilience" rather than "cybersecurity" per se.
-Likewise, risk is increasingly framed by these industry groups as a business-wide, rather than purely technical, issue.
-In our survey, 65% of CISOs agreed that they increasingly see their role as improving business resilience, not just managing cyber risk.
+For a while now, we've seen industry bodies and consultancies adopt new language that reflects reframed perceptions of the role infosec professionals play.
+Few events and conferences these days, for example, are complete without a session on "resilience" rather than "cybersecurity" per se.
+Likewise, risk is increasingly framed as a business-wide, rather than purely technical, issue.
+In our survey, 60% of industrial sector CISOs agreed that they increasingly see their role as improving business resilience, not just managing cyber risk.
 So what marks out today's progressively minded CISO in practice?
 Most of all, they want to play a more proactive role in their organization.
-In fact, 66% of CISOs wish they could say "yes" to the business more often.
+In fact, 61% of industrial sector CISOs wish they could say "yes" to the business more often (compared to 66% average across all sectors).
 This is what CISOs mean when they say they want to become "business enablers."
-A majority of CISOs (59%) already see themselves this way, and 67% want to play an even more active role as a business enabler moving forward.
-Just one in four (26%) say they do not see themselves as business enablers yet, but would like to be.
+A majority of CISOs (59%) already see themselves this way-but this number drops slightly in the industrial sector to just over half (52%).
+Perhaps this is why 63% of industrial CISOs want to play an even more active role as a business enabler moving forward (slightly below the cross-sector average of 67%).
+In this sector, a third (31%) say they do not see themselves as business enablers yet, but would like to be.

-65% of CISOs increasingly see their role as improving business resilience, not just managing cyber risk
+60% of industrial CISOs increasingly see their role as improving business resilience, not just managing cyber risk Country Spotlight

-Country Spotlight

-43% of CISOs in the U.K. do not consider themselves business enablers yet but would like to be (vs. a global average of 26%) - reflecting the fact that the U.K. had the lowest number of CISOs who think they already are enablers in their organization.

-67% of global CISOs want to play an even more active role as a business enabler moving forward
+43% of CISOs in the U.K. do not consider themselves business enablers yet but would like to be (vs. a global average of 26%)-reflecting the fact that the U.K. had the lowest number of CISOs who think they already are enablers in their organization.
+63% of industrial CISOs want to play an even more active role as a business enabler moving forward